-If you’re planning an IT career in 2026, you’re facing a question that would have had a clearer answer twenty years ago: do you spend four years and six figures on a university degree, or do you take a faster, cheaper path through a technical college or trade school?
+If you’re planning an IT career in 2026, you’re facing a question that would have had a clearer answer twenty years ago: do you spend four years and six figures on a university degree, or take a faster, cheaper path through a trade school or technical college?

-The honest answer isn’t simple, and anyone who tells you one path is universally “better” is probably selling you something.
+The honest answer isn’t simple.
 Both options have real strengths and real limitations.
-What matters is matching the right path to your situation, your goals, and your financial reality.
+What matters is matching the right path to your goals, your timeline, and your financial reality.

-This guide breaks down the comparison honestly, and introduces a third option that most career guides overlook entirely.
+This guide breaks down the comparison with real cost data, career outcome research, and a closer look at a third path most career guides overlook entirely.

 | Factor | Trade School / Tech College | 4-Year University |